sawri04/AttendanceSystem/README.md

-#Atte ndance System based on Face verification.
+##Attendance System based on Face verification.
 ## About

 In this Attendance System the Attendance for students is marked using Face verification.